seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 ### Elo ratings

-[The Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) first began as a way to calculate the relative skill of chess players and can be applied to any players/teams that play zero-sum games, including [football](https://neilpaine.substack.com/p/2025-nfl-power-ratings-and-projections), [baseball](https://neilpaine.substack.com/p/2025-mlb-elo-power-ratings-playoff?open=false#%C2%A7mlb-elo-ratings-and-win-projections), and even [Pokémon battles](https://pokemonshowdown.com/pages/ladderhelp).
+[The Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) first began as a way to calculate the relative skill of chess players and can be applied to any players/teams that play zero-sum games, including [football](https://neilpaine.substack.com/p/2025-nfl-power-ratings-and-projections), board games such as [Scrabble](https://wespa.org/aardvark/html/rankings/full_rankings.html), and even [Pokémon battles](https://pokemonshowdown.com/pages/ladderhelp).

 Note: Here I should probably add more stuff on the background of Elo ratings, but then save the calculations of the system for later.